rjweis/Pulling-Airline-Data-with-SQL/README.md

   <img src="https://github.com/rjweis/sql-queries/blob/master/q4.PNG">
 </p>

 **5. Provide the query that allows you to answer the following question:  Which airlines have the most cancelled flights due to Airline/Carrier cancellation reasons? – Your report should list: AIRLINE CODE, AIRLINE NAME, and the count of flights cancelled due to the specified reasons.
 Order your report by descending count.
 (CANCELLATION_REASON: A - Airline/Carrier; B - Weather; C - National Air System; D - Security)**

+The same logic from the previous question applies here.
+Since we're wanting the amount of cancelled flights for each airline, we need to use `groupby`.
+We'll also filter the data for `where cancellation_reason = 'A'`.

 ```SQL
 select airline, count(cancellation_reason) as number_of_airline_cancellations
 from delays.flights